ChiyukiRuon/hexo-bangumi-gallery/docs/en/config.md

 `display` param
 **Only valid in `full` mode**.
 Whether to display the progress of the anime in `Watching` tab.
 Default is `true`.

+### lazyload(v1.1.0+)

+`display` param
+Whether to enable lazy loading.
+If you want to customize the loading image, you can directly replace `/source/bangumi-gallery/img/loading.gif`, and the replacement image must also be **a gif**.
+If you want to restore the default placeholder, just delete this file.

+!> **NOTE：** Lazy loading is only available over 1.1.0.

 ## title

 The title of the anime list page.
 The default is "Bangumi".